FLClab/MICRA-Net/README.md

 python train.py --dry-run
 ```

 The `--dry-run` flag is used to test the training of the model.
 By default, the model will be saved in a `hdf5` file in the output folder (`~/Downloads/MICRA-Net/Results/dryrun/checkpoints.hdf5`).
+Training on a standard CPU (i7-7700) should require approximately 15 minutes per epoch.

 The same procedure may be applied to train the baseline models : U-Net and Mask R-CNN.
 ```bash